opioiddatalab/overdose/docs/index.md

 | **Time-varying confounding**  | Since an individual’s risk for misuse of opioids likely changes over time, advanced statistical models may help quantify the importance of time-dependent adjustment.  | **In progress**<br>[Study details](https://www.opioiddata.org/studies/counfounding-opioid-safety-studies/)<br>[DAG](https://github.com/opioiddatalab/DAG/tree/master/docs)  |
  | **Days supply** |In most states, pharmacists calculate by hand the “days’ supply”.
 There is discretion at the pharmacist level and we would like to find out how consistent and accurate interpretations of doctors’ instructions are.  | *On COVID hold*<br>[Study details](https://www.opioiddata.org/studies/days-supply-validation/)|

+## Relevant Documents
+The September 2020 FDA Advisory Committee on OxyContin provides a trove of new data and methods critiques.

+The [full FDA Briefing Document](https://www.fda.gov/media/141914/download) (888 pages!) is tour de force.
+We [extracted the most relevant sections](https://github.com/opioiddatalab/overdose/blob/master/docs/Briefing-document-highlights.pdf) for this project.
+The Sponsor's [background material](https://www.fda.gov/media/141916/download) on the study is also illuminating.